 I have read a few times that Bulgarian cheese is saltier than feta, but I don’t find that to be the case.
 They seem similar to me in that respect.

 Basically, Bulgarian cheese is like feta, but better.

 There are a LOT of Bulgarian foods that involve their treasured cheese, but it can also be eaten on it’s own.

 It isn’t uncommon to have cheese in slices at breakfast with tomatoes, cucumbers, salami, and hard boiled eggs.

 Bulgarians will probably tell you to have cheese with rakia, because they think that goes with everything!

-In Bulgaria on almost every restaurant menu you will find Shopska Salad.
+On almost every restaurant menu in Bulgaria, you will find Shopska Salad.
 Shopska is tomatoes and cucumber with lots of cheese grated or crumbled on top.
 About half the time shopska also has red pepper in it.

 Banitsa is a simple baked phyllo pastry with egg and cheese in it.
 It is often served for breakfast.

 For more about Bulgarian food, check out my article about 31 kinds of it.